 Where to Stay in San Francisco

-If you’re planning a trip to the city, you’ll want to check out a few of our recommended places to stay.
-We prefer different areas of the city depending on what we’re there for.
+If you’re planning a trip to the city, you’ll want to check out a few of our recommended places to stay in San Francisco.
+Although there’s no one best area to stay in San Francisco, we prefer different areas of the city depending on what we’re there for.
 Since this guide involves the more touristy things to do in San Francisco, it’s best to stay near the action.
 Here are our top recommendations for places to stay during your visit.
 Feel free to use any of the links below for your preferred booking site.

 ⇒ San Francisco Marriott Union Square: Trip Advisor | Expedia | Booking.com